 We have completely reworked how Thor implements keyedjoins, significantly improving performance in many cases.
 For more information, see the JIRA issue.

 Using a BLOOM filter means the system avoids having to look values up in an index if there is no chance of them being there, giving you better performance.
 More information is given below and in the JIRA issue.
-A blog discussing using the BLOOM filter in more detail is also available for you to read.
+A blog discussing using BLOOM filters in more detail is also available for you to read.

 Remote projection and record translation